shakacode/react_on_rails/docs/basics/how-react-on-rails-works.md

-## How It Works
+# How React on Rails Works

-The generator installs your webpack files in the `client` folder.
-Foreman uses webpack to compile your code and output the bundled results to `app/assets/webpack`, which are then loaded by sprockets.
-These generated bundle files have been added to your `.gitignore` for your convenience.
+Webpack is used to generate JavaScript and CSS "bundles" directly to your `/public` directory. [webpacker](https://github.com/rails/webpacker) provides view helpers to access the Webpack generated (and fingerprinted) JS and CSS.
+These files totally skip the Rails asset pipeline.
+You are responsible for properly processing your Webpack output via the Webpack config files.
+These generated bundle files should have een added to your `.gitignore` for your convenience.

 Inside your Rails views, you can now use the `react_component` helper method provided by React on Rails.
 You can pass props directly to the react component helper.
 You can also initialize a Redux store with view or controller helper `redux_store` so that the store can be shared amongst multiple React components.
 See the docs for `redux_store` below and scan the code inside of the [spec/dummy](https://github.com/shakacode/react_on_rails/tree/master/spec/dummy) sample app.

-### Client-Side Rendering vs. Server-Side Rendering
+## Client-Side Rendering vs. Server-Side Rendering

-In most cases, you should use the `prerender: false` (default behavior) with the provided helper method to render the React component from your Rails views.
+In most cases, you should use the `prerender: false` (default behavior) with the provided `react_component` helper method to render the React component from your Rails views.
 In some cases, such as when SEO is vital, or many users will not have JavaScript enabled, you can enable server-rendering by passing `prerender: true` to your helper, or you can simply change the default in `config/initializers/react_on_rails`.

-Now the server will interpret your JavaScript using [ExecJS](https://github.com/rails/execjs) and pass the resulting HTML to the client.
-We recommend using [mini_racer](https://github.com/discourse/mini_racer) as ExecJS's runtime.
-The generator will automatically add it to your Gemfile for you (once we complete [#501](https://github.com/shakacode/react_on_rails/issues/501)).
+Now the server will interpret your JavaScript.
+The default is to use [ExecJS](https://github.com/rails/execjs) and pass the resulting HTML to the client.
+If you want to maximize the perfomance of your server rendering, then you want to use React on Rails Pro which uses NodeJS to do the server rendering.
+See the [docs for React on Rails Pro](https://github.com/shakacode/react_on_rails/wiki).

+## HTML Source Code

 If you open the HTML source of any web page using React on Rails, you'll see the 3 parts of React on Rails rendering:

 1. A script tag containing the properties of the React component, such as the registered name and any props.
 A JavaScript function runs after the page loads, using this data to build and initialize your React components.
 2. The wrapper div `<div id="HelloWorld-react-component-0">` specifies the div where to place the React rendering.
 It encloses the server-rendered HTML for the React component.
+If server rendering is not used (prerender: false), then the major difference is that the HTML rendered for the React component only contains the outer div: `<div id="HelloWorld-react-component-0"/>`.
+The first specification of the React component is just the same.
 3. Additional JavaScript is placed to console-log any messages, such as server rendering errors.
 Note: these server side logs can be configured only to be sent to the server logs.

-**Note**:

-- If server rendering is not used (prerender: false), then the major difference is that the HTML rendered for the React component only contains the outer div: `<div id="HelloWorld-react-component-0"/>`.
-The first specification of the React component is just the same.

-### Building the Bundles
+## Building the Bundles

 Each time you change your client code, you will need to re-generate the bundles (the webpack-created JavaScript files included in application.js).
 The included Foreman `Procfile.dev` will take care of this for you by starting a webpack process with the watch flag.
 This will watch your JavaScript code files for changes.
 Simply run `foreman start -f Procfile.dev`.